Skip to content

 According to Wikipedia, the “imposter syndrome is a psychological pattern in which an individual doubts their skills, talents or accomplishments and has a persistent internalized fear of being exposed as a fraud.”

-So, what has this to do with writers?
+So, what does this have to do with writers?

 Unfortunately, this syndrome seeps its way into new and even seasoned writers, and it can cause consequences.